cdluminate/tasque/README.md

 2. The daemon is resource-aware, namely it is able to plan the usage of either CPU, Memory, GPU, or Video memory.
 When resource is aboundant, tasks may be scheduled to run in parallel.
-3. The default behavior is to execute the given commands in the FTFO order.
+3. The default behavior is to execute the given commands in the FIFO order.
 4. Tasks with high priority values will be scheduled to run prior to the rest.
 5. The queue is stored in an SQLite3 database, and will not be lost in case of powerloss.
 6. Users can assign text annotations with the tasks in database.
-7. Requires no configuration and can be used out-of-box.
+7. Requires no configuration and can be used out-of-the-box.

 ## Example